Climbing Routes Clustering Using Energy-Efficient Accelerometers Attached to the Quickdraws: Routes Clustering:

+climber 1 on $1^{st}$ and $2^{nd}$ days.
 In this case, the best performance is rand-index equal to 0.94 obtained through 37 features.
 These features are extracted from s-qds at positions 2, 4, 5, and 7 and includes 35 acceleration statistical features and two temporal feature $\Delta t_{4_{1},2_{1}}^{c}$, $\Delta t_{5_{1},2_{1}}^{c}$.
 In Fig \ref{fig:rand_index_climber1_day12}, the first peak of minimum rand-index is 0.82 and obtained through 3 statistical features belonging to accelerations of s-qds at positions 5, and 7. \item {\bf Different climbers:} climber 1 on $1^{st}$ and $2^{nd}$ days and climber 2.

-The optimum performance in Fig \ref{fig:rand_index_climber12_day12} is obtained with 16 features: 14 acceleration statistics of s-qds at positions 5, 4, and 7 and two temporal features $\Delta t_{4_{1},2_{1}}^{c}$, $\Delta t_{5_{1},2_{1}}^{c}$. \end{itemize}
+The optimum performance in Fig \ref{fig:rand_index_climber12_day12} is obtained with 16 features: 14 acceleration statistics of s-qds at positions 5, 4, and 7 and two temporal features $\Delta t_{4_{1},2_{1}}^{c}$, $\Delta t_{5_{1},2_{1}}^{c}$.